mattst/sublime-single-trailing-new-line/README.md

 ### Setup and Usage

-This plugin has always been intended to be run automatically when a file is saved, rather than by manually launching it with a key binding or from the command palette.
-However some users may prefer to run the plugin manually on an as-needed basis, or to have that option available for syntaxes they have not added in the settings.
+This plugin has always been intended to be run automatically when a file is saved, rather than by manually running it from the command palette or with a key binding.
+However some users may prefer to run it manually on an as-needed basis, or to have that option available for syntaxes they have not added in the settings.

+#### Command Palette

+The package includes 2 command palette commands:

+- `Single Trailing New Line` - ensure there is exactly one trailing newline at the end of the file.
+When run from the command palette the plugin will work with all files, the settings file will be ignored.

+- `Copy Syntax Name` - copies the full syntax name of the current file into the clipboard.
+This is to help users to get full syntax names quickly (for use in the settings file).

 #### Key Binding